Dominica - Tips

 parliament from the ruling party as cabinet ministers.
 The prime

-cabinet are responsible to the parliament and can be
+minister and cabinet are responsible to the parliament and can be

 removed on a